 Portland.
 P-Town.
 Stumptown.
-Whatever you want to call it, one thing is for sure; it’s a “hipster” city.
-But this “hipster” city isn’t just known for dogs, bikes and vaping.
-It’s also known for being chock-full of coffee and tea places.
+Whatever you want to call it, one thing is for sure: it’s a hipster city.
+But this hipster city isn’t just known for its dogs, bikes, and bridges.
+It’s also known for its abundance of coffee and tea shops.
 And not just Starbucks or Dutch Bros.
-There are quite a few businesses started by Portlandians themselves.
+There are quite a few businesses started by Portlanders themselves.

 When it comes to exploring these creations, it’s important to know what businesses specialize in making what beverages.
 Here on the Westside, we are fairly familiar with the local roasteries and teahouses.
 But the somewhat unknown Eastside has some interesting coffee and tea places that have quality beverages for great prices, with environments of all sorts.